Hotels near Kentucky Dream Park

 Which hotels near Kentucky Dream Park have suites or extra space?

-Which hotels near Kentucky Dream Park have an in-room kitchen or kitchenette?
+Which hotels near Kentucky Dream Park have a kitchenette?

 Ready to book near Kentucky Dream Park?